osteel/openapi-httpfoundation-testing/README.md

 [OpenAPI](https://swagger.io/specification/) is a specification intended to describe RESTful APIs in a way that is understood by humans and machines alike.

 By validating an API's responses against the OpenAPI definition that describes it, we guarantee that the API's behaviour conforms to the documentation we provide, thus making the OpenAPI definition the single source of truth.
+The request validation on the other hand supports you in the process of doing the server side validation of the requests payloads.

 The [HttpFoundation component](https://symfony.com/doc/current/components/http_foundation.html) is developed and maintained as part of the [Symfony framework](https://symfony.com/).
 It is used to handle HTTP requests and responses in projects such as Symfony, Laravel, Drupal, and many other major industry players (see the [extended list](https://symfony.com/components/HttpFoundation)).